 Tuition waivers do not need to be paid back.
 Please note that the tuition waivers do not include living costs.
 For alternative sources of funding please check the Scholarships and funding section.

-Do I have to re-apply for a scholarship every year?
+Do I have to re-apply for a scholarship and financial aid every year?

-No, scholarships are granted for the entire period of the master programme (2 years).
+No, scholarships and financial aid are granted for the entire period of the master programme (2 years).